Specific Places You Can Volunteer with Wildlife

 Guide to Helping with Animals Overseas

 There are a diverse range of placements with animals abroad, for example helping at a game reserve or if you are seeking a career in veterinary there are skilled options.
 Volunteering with animals in Africa is a great way to do something rewarding, on some projects you can help marine conservation efforts in South Africa and get close to whales and sharks.
-Conservation volunteer programs with animals let you help protect and have a real impact by taking part in endangered animal rescue projects.
+Programs with animals let you help protect and have a real impact by taking part in endangered animal rescue projects.
 You might be researching, monitoring and protecting wild animals from poachers.
-Despite conservation efforts in Africa, lots of animals are endangered and facing extinction.
-You can help by joining an African animal conservation project with endangered wildlife like big cats, lions, rhinos and leopards.
+Despite conservation efforts, lots of animals are endangered and facing extinction.
+You can help by joining aproject with endangered wildlife like big cats, lions, rhinos and leopards.
 View wildlife projects to get started or visit our main volunteer abroad directory.

 Veterinary Placements Abroad